qgis/QGIS-Enhancement-Proposals/qep-343-customized-toolbars-and-menus.md

 Currently, processing algorithms can be added to the "Processing Algorithms Toolbar", through a non-intuitive and cumbersome user experience.

-We propose to drop this logic, to integrate all processing algorithms in the new toolbars and menus customization.
+To replace this logic, we propose to have the possibility of integrating any processing algorithm into the new customization of toolbars and menus.

 ### Affected Files